zilliztech/milvus-backup/README.md

-  get         get subcommand get backup by name. help        Help about any command list        list subcommand shows all backup in the cluster. load        load subcommand load a backup. server      server subcommand start milvus-backup RESTAPI server.
+  get         get subcommand get backup by name. help        Help about any command list        list subcommand shows all backup in the cluster. restore     restore subcommand restore a backup. server      server subcommand start milvus-backup RESTAPI server.

 Flags: